Nigeria asks U.N. al Qaeda committee to blacklist Boko Haram

 Earlier this month, the U.N.
 Security Council threatened to take action against the insurgents, and the U.S. Ambassador to the United Nations Samantha Power urged the body to work quickly to designate Boko Haram as a terrorist group.

-Boko Haram, which in the Hausa language means broadly "Western education is sinful," is loosely modeled on the Taliban movement in Afghanistan.
+Boko Haram, which in the Hausa language means broadly "Western education is sinful," is loosely modelled on the Taliban movement in Afghanistan.

 (Editing by James Dalgleish and Bernadette Baum)